How to Become a California Registered Process Server

 You may also post $2000.00 instead, but because the bond is like insurance, the County Clerk will not return the $2000.00 until 3 years after the registration terminates.

 Generally, the registration process is commenced by first checking with the County Clerk to ascertain their requirements.
-In most counties, the County Clerk will provide the process server applicant with a Request for Live Scan Service form (BCII 8016), upon which an ORI (Originating Agency Identification) Number will be entered.
-The ORI number is necessary for the Live Scan operator to initiate the process, and the DOJ to complete the process, and identifies the particular agency to which the background check, or felony report must be sent - The particular County Clerk's office where your registrations is filed.
-This is why the process must originate with the office of the County Clerk and not the Live Scan location.
+In most counties, the County Clerk will provide the process server applicant with a Request for Live Scan Service form (BCIA 8016), upon which a unique ORI (Originating Agency Identification) number will be entered.
+The ORI number is necessary for the live scan operator to initiate the process and electronically transmit the prints to the DOJ to complete the process.
+The ORI number identifies the particular agency to which the background check, or felony report must be sent.
+The ORI number specifies which County Clerk’s office is to be notified for any existing or subsequent felony convictions.
+This is why the process must originate with the office of the County Clerk and not the live scan location, unless you are sure of the proper ORI number.
+If the particular ORI number is wrong, you’ll have to do it again.

-It may involve a trip to the County Clerk to initiate the registration process and to obtain the multi-part "Request for Live Scan Service" form, then a trip to a Live Scan location for the fingerprint process.
-Upon completion, the Live Scan operator will sign and return to the applicant a copy of the Request for Live Scan Service form to the applicant to return it to the County Clerk as proof confirming that the Live Scan fingerprinting process was completed, and for completion of the registration.
+It may involve a trip to the County Clerk to initiate the registration process and to obtain the multi-part “Request for Live Scan Service” form, then a trip to a live scan location for the fingerprint process.
+Upon completion, the live scan operator will sign and return to the applicant a copy of the Request for Live Scan Service form to the applicant to return it to the County Clerk as proof confirming that the live scan fingerprinting process was completed, and the registration may be finalized.

 Note: If you have been convicted of a felony, you must first obtain a Certificate of Rehabilitation or Pardon.
-The California Department of Corrections and Rehabilitation has posted a description of the process entitled "How to Apply for a Pardon" describing this process.
+The California Governor’s Office has posted a description of the process entitled “How to Apply for a Pardon” describing this process here.
 Copy or print and save this article because they move the link occasionally.

 Eugene Kinsey, Esq. of Seal Beach, CA has posted an excellent article describing the certification process entitled Free Forms to Clear (Expunge) a Criminal Record in California.

-Most Mailboxes Etc./UPS Stores, drug stores or photography studios can do this for about $10.00.
-You'll need at least 2 pictures.
+Many UPS Stores, drug stores or photography studios can do this for about $10.00.
+You’ll need at least 2 pictures.
+Los Angeles County Clerk can take the picture in the office as a part of the registration process.

-The Certificate of Registration is a statement that the registrant been a resident for at least one year and has not been convicted of a felony.
-The registrant certifies that he or she will perform his or her duties as a process server in compliance with the laws governing service of process.
+Complete a Certificate of Registration at the County Clerk’s office.
+Each county uses their own form.
+See an example Certificate of Registration form used by Los Angeles County.
+The Certificate of Registration is a statement that 1) the registrant been a resident of California for at least one year and 2) has not been convicted of a felony, and 3) that he or she will perform his or her duties as a process server in compliance with the laws governing service of process.

-The Certificate and the bond are filed together with County Clerk, and the documents are dispatched internally to the County Recorder for recording.
+The County Clerk will file the Certificate of Registration and the bond, and accept the completed live scan form with the filing fee.
+The bond will then be dispatched internally to the County Recorder for recording.
 The original bond will be returned via mail to the applicant after recording.

-Once the Certificate of Registration and Bond are filed, the fingerprints are submitted, and the fees are paid, the County Clerk will issue the applicant a registration number and a temporary Process Server Registration ID Card with the name, address, photo and registration number.
-The card is good for 60 days and if no negative felony report is received from either the Department of Justice and the Federal Bureau of Investigation, the County Clerk will send a permanent card that will expire at the end of the two-year registration period.
+The County Clerk will issue the applicant a temporary Process Server Registration ID Card with the name, address, photo and a registration number.
+The card is good for 90 days and if no negative felony report is reported to the County Clerk by either the Department of Justice and the Federal Bureau of Investigation, a permanent card will be mailed to the process server that will expire at the end of the two-year registration period.

 The registration is a statewide registration authorizing service throughout the state of California.
 The county of registration and the registration number must be entered on proofs of service signed by the process server.